cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial2.rst

 The aim of this exercise is to mirror some of the exercises from the first session and will hopefully illustrate another way to model a Lennard-Jones solid.
 In this case, we will simulate this system under 'NVT' conditions, with simulations at various temperatures in order to estimate the melting point of the solid.

 As you may recall, a key part of Monte Carlo simulations is sampling over all possible states of the system by 'moving' through configuration space, where a move is a change from an initial configuration to a new one.
-The most intuitive move is translational moves which consist of physically moving an object from one set of coordinates to another (within reason).
+The most intuitive move is translational moves which consist of physically moving an object from one set of coordinates to another (within a preset maximum distance).
 But other types of moves are possible, depending on the type of ensemble used.
 For instance, one can define a volume move, where the proposed move is changing the total system volume by altering the length scales of one or more dimensions of the system and (as we will see later in the course) one can also perform insert/delete and swap moves of objects.

 |think| What types of moves are possible in a system under these conditions?